10 Tips For Travel in Berlin, Germany

 The love of beer is strong in Berlin.
 Again, you should just embrace this for a fun trip.

 It's quite surprising how easily you adapt to drinking a lot of beer, and I have heard that drinking normal "uk" beer afterwards is quite a letdown.
-Fortunately, I reverted to wine after my return, so need not know the sorrow of that loss!
+Personally, I have stuck to German beers on return to the UK.

 It is actually acceptable... normal even... to drink beer in public.
 You can walk down the street drinking beer and even drink on the train.
 It is interesting to note, however that you can't drink on the subway, so keep that in mind.